 Holyoke Public Schools provides various types of support for students experiencing housing instability in order to provide them school stability.
 Eligible students may be living in shelters or may be sharing housing temporarily with family members or acquaintances.

 The McKinney-Vento Homeless Assistance Act (McKinney-Vento Program) ensures that each child and unaccompanied youth experiencing housing instability have equal access to the same free and appropriate public education as provided to other children and youth, including public preschool education.

 The McKinney-Vento Act protects the educational rights of children or unaccompanied youth experiencing housing instability, such as::

-- Children living with friends or relatives dues to loss of housing, economic hardship or similar reasons.
+- Children living with friends or relatives due to loss of housing, economic hardship or similar reasons.

-- Children living in motels, hotels, trailer parks, or campground due to lack of alternative adequate accommodations.
+- Children living in motels, hotels, trailer parks, or campgrounds due to lack of alternative adequate accommodations.